Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I was stunned at how quickly other users were willing to review my work.
 I think it’s great how large and supportive the Busuu community is.

-Verdict: Rosetta Stone Or Busuu For Language Learning?
+Verdict: Rosetta Stone or Busuu For Language Learning?

 Knowing what you do now about each program, the question remains: which language app is better?
 Busuu or Rosetta Stone?